BYOK — Bring Your Own Key

 What you can plug in

-The same providers that the platform speaks natively:
+The same providers the platform speaks natively:

 openaigeminixaiopenrouter(internal fallback path — a key here covers when the platform falls through to OpenRouter)